 Yes, the use of Glim can cause vitamin B12 deficiency on long-term use as it interferes with absorption of vitamin B12 in the stomach.
 If untreated, it may cause anemia and nerve problems and the patient can have tingling sensation and numbness in hands and feet, weakness, urinary problems, change in mental status and difficulty in making balance (ataxia).
 To avoid such problems, some researchers suggest an intake of vitamin B12 from outside at least once every year.

 Q. Are there any specific conditions in which Glim should not to be taken?

-The use of Glim should be avoided in patients with known allergy to any of the component or excipients of this medicine, in patients with moderate to severe kidney disease and in patients with underlying metabolic acidosis including diabetic ketoacidosis.
+The use of Glim should be avoided in patients with known allergy to any of the component or excipients of this medicine, and in patients with moderate to severe kidney disease or with underlying metabolic acidosis including diabetic ketoacidosis.

 Q. Is it safe to take alcohol while I am also taking Glim?